 Concentration in Applied Mathematics (AMT)

-This concentration provides exciting opportunities for students interested in taking additional classes on applied mathematics.
-The concentration prepares numerical analysts able to deal with real world applications in science and engineering.
+This concentration provides exciting opportunities for students interested in taking additional classes in applied mathematics.
+The concentration prepares students to deal with real-world applications in science and engineering, or to pursue graduate studies in applied mathematics.

 Code | Title | Credits |